Eppo-exp/eppo-docs/docs/guides/marketing/integrating-with-shopify.md

       });
     </script>
 ```

+- Replace `'<YOUR-SDK-KEY>'` with the [SDK key](/sdks/sdk-keys/) you've have created in Eppo.
-- Replace `'<YOUR-FLAG-KEY>'` with the specific key you've configured in Eppo for the feature.
+- Replace `'<YOUR-FLAG-KEY>'` with the specific [flag key](/feature-flag-quickstart/#create-a-flag) you've configured in Eppo for the feature.
-- Since Shopify classic is not a single page app and reloads every page, you can set the `maxCacheAgeSeconds` to an interval to ensure a wait-time before fetching a fresh configuration.
-The Eppo client instance will reference the cached configuration in local storage until it is time to fetch a fresh configuration.
-You read more about the advanced initialization options [here](/sdks/client-sdks/javascript/#initialization-options).
+- Replace `"SUBJECT-KEY"` with the id you are using to randomize users.
+This can be a cookie id, device id, or an id from your analytics platform such as Heap or Rudderstack to name a few.
+We encourage our customers to keep this id consistent to ensure that bucketing remains consistent.
+If you will randomizing users who are logged out, see our guidance here on [Subject Keys in a Pre-Authenticated Experiment](/guides/engineering/preauth-experiments/).
+- The Eppo client stores your flag configuration locally; it remains available for as many calls, flags and users as you need.
+You can refresh the cached configuration as often as you need to update flags by setting the `intervalmaxCacheAgeSeconds`.
+Shopify Classic is not a single-page app.
+You do not need to re-instantiate the client for every page, but by refreshing the local client, you keep each new page load up-to-date with your configuration.
+In this example we have arbitrarily set `intervalmaxCacheAgeSeconds` to `180` seconds, which will wait 180 seconds before refreshing the Eppo configuration from our CDN.
+Feel free to update this interval whatever time frame makes sense for your use case.
+Read more about the advanced initialization options [here](/sdks/client-sdks/javascript/#initialization-options).

 ### **Shopify Hydrogen (React-Based Storefront)**